Our philosophy is simple: We let nature speak for itself.

 Our Heritage and success story

-Sango Ingwe Lodge, Sango Dadiso Camp and Sango Expedition Camp is surrounded by 60,000 Ha or 600 km² of the pure wilderness of Sango Wildlife Conservancy.
+Sango Ingwe Lodge, Sango Dadiso Camp and Sango Expedition Camp are surrounded by 60,000 Ha or 600 km² of the pure wilderness of Sango Wildlife Conservancy.

 The Sango Wildlife Conservancy is internationally known for successful and sustainable conservation.
 Starting out in 1992 with just a failed cattle farm and very little wildlife.
 Today Sango’s Rhino population counts 120 Black and White Rhino, more than 600 Elephants, lions, leopards, painted wild dogs, crocodiles and a variety of amazing birdlife and plans game.
 These achievements are making Sango Wildlife Conservancy the success story in Zimbabwe and Southern Africa.